Based in Maine. Offered around the world over the phone.

 Aina Begim, PhD, Kazakhstan

 "I have known Rebecca for nearly ten years.
 She is a perfect career coach: smart, kind and incredibly supportive.
 Rebecca helped me through a difficult period in my life when I searched for a meaningful job amidst the financial crisis.
 Her advice and support – always spot-on – have been instrumental when I applied to graduate programs some time later.
 Rebecca taught me how to embrace challenges and reach for the top.
 The result: I found a great job and later got accepted to the graduate program of my choice at an Ivy League university.
 I am very happy with the choices Rebecca helped me make and I could not have done what I did without her guidance.
 Rebecca is at once a great listener and problem-solver.
 She’s a ray of sunshine – warm, positive, and full of energy.
 It is impossible not to feel happier, stronger, and more confident after talking to her."

 "Rebecca really listened to me while I was working through some tough career decisions.
 She understands that career and life need to mesh and the importance of finding a career that fits who you are as a person.
 She is compassionate, trustworthy, and understands the impact of this decision.
 Rebecca will guide you to ask yourself the tough questions and then provide you with the tools you need to put those answers, and yourself, to work in a rewarding career."

-Sign up for a one-month Career Kickstart: two 45-minute phone sessions, unlimited email all month, and everything else
+One-month Career Kickstart (two 45-minute phone sessions, unlimited email all month, and everything else listed above) investment: $497

-After the month, if I have an opening in my client roster and we choose to continue working together, you can enroll in ongoing coaching on a monthly retainer - at an even lower per-session rate.
+After the month, if I have an opening in my client roster and we choose to continue working together, you can enroll in ongoing coaching on a monthly retainer rate of $450/month.